Kwangyun/Kwangyun.github.io/_posts/2023-06-04-CSRF-Report.md

 </form>
 ```

 2. Ask password again when conducting important tasks.
-This prevents any CSRF attack to be successful as the the attacker would not know the password.
+This prevents any CSRF attack to be successful because the the attacker would not know the password.
 This is seen in the  `Security-Impossible-Level` module.
 ![ ](/assets/CSRF/impossible.png)

 3. Same Site Cookie.